House Finding in Barcelona for Expats

 Choosing the Right Neighborhood

 Families often look for quiet, residential areas with international schools and green spaces.
 Sarrià–Sant Gervasi, Pedralbes, and Sant Cugat are among the top choices, offering a combination of safety, services, and a strong sense of community, as well as proximity to international schools.
 You can read more about the best areas in our guide to the best neighborhoods in Barcelona for expats.
+Our School Search in Barcelona and Settling-in Services can help match your preferred areas with the right schools and administrative support for a smoother start.

 Young professionals tend to prefer central, well-connected districts with vibrant city life.
 Eixample offers elegant apartments close to offices and services, while Poblenou and Gràcia attract those looking for a creative or startup environment.